Country Profile: Norway

 - 19-35 years: Age range for compulsory military service.

-- 100: Number of deployed personnel primarily in support of NATO operations.
+- Around 100: Number of troops deployed in Lithuania as part of NATO operations.

 Energy